 The Twins haven’t had a Triple-A connection to the Northwest since 1993.
 Before that, Tacoma, Washington, was the Triple-A home of the Twins from 1972 to 1977.
 Portland also was home for a team in 1971.

-Harper retired from the majors after the 1995 season, but it just so happens that he was remembered Wednesday with this Vine video.
+Harper retired from the majors after the 1995 season.